100% Grass-Fed Whey Protein Powder

 - Northern California ~ 500 mm per average precipitation

-As you can see, there are plenty of locations around the globe capable of supporting a lush grassland given the precipitation requirements.
+As you can see, there are plenty of locations around the globe capable of supporting a lush grassland, given the precipitation requirements.

-Where Ireland becomes superior – The soil remains alkaline no matter how much rain has fallen, and thus is naturally beneficial for consistent grass-growth.
+Where Ireland becomes superior – The soil remains alkaline no matter how much rain has fallen and thus is naturally beneficial for consistent grass-growth.
 When comparing to the other locations, whether it's a drought in California, or 3,500 mm of rain in Auckland, the consistency of the grass is wildly impacted and requires massive intervention due to climate variants.

 Truly Grassfed Whey Protein versus a 100% Grassfed Whey Protein (fake) -

 Grassfed whey protein is susceptible to denaturing and spoiling via heat and Ultra Violet exposure.
-For the same reasons craft drinks are served in UV barrier ( green or brown) glass bottles naturally resistant to sunlight.
+For the same reasons, craft drinks come in UV barrier ( green or brown) glass bottles that are naturally resistant to sunlight.